-Part l (Access Modules)
+Part I (Access Modules)

-The minimum time over which Part I may be completed is two semesters (one academic year).
-Students undertaking all six Part I modules over two semesters (twenty-four weeks) will be required to attend classes for one full day per week, and one week in each of the two semesters.
+The minimum time over which Part 1 may be completed is two semesters (one academic year).
+Students undertaking all five Part 1 modules over two semesters (twenty-four weeks) will be required to attend classes for one full day per week, and one week in each of the two semesters.
 In addition, they will be required to attend classes one evening per week for twelve weeks.
-Students who successfully complete Part I, and who do not wish to proceed to Part 2, may apply for the award of Diploma in Nursing Studies (Access).
-Students may not apply for the award of Diploma in Nursing Studies (Access) if they have obtained exemptions from any modules in Part I.
+Students who successfully complete Part 1, and who do not wish to proceed to Part 2, may apply for the award of Diploma in Nursing Studies (Access).
+Students may not apply for the award of Diploma in Nursing Studies (Access) if they have obtained exemptions from any modules in Part 1.